ReactPoland/React-Convention-Book/text/505_fullstack_nodejs_falcor_router.md

 Above you can find out how the edit's view shall be looking after all the recent improvements.

-### Remaining things within our publishing app

-In general, the things that we will finish further in this chapter are following:

-1) ability to add title and subtitle

-2) ability to prepare the exerpts of an article, so it's cut if it doesn't fit in the Material-UI Paper's component

-3) dashboard hotfix - strip html tags (check screenshot of that bug in the beggining of that chapter)

-4) a link to the article that has an unique slug in it (slug is prepared from the title, so someone who clicks the link can see "a teaser" of the  article's title)

 #### Adding ability of add/edit a title and subtitle of an article

 In general, we shall improve the article's model in the server/configMongoose.js file, so the old code: